 Though many museums offer opportunities year-round, they also seek volunteers around the school break or during the holidays.
 Such a role is an ideal volunteering opportunity for enthusiastic high school students who love working with kids, enjoy activity planning, and are passionate about art and history.

-If you are the kind of person that loves helping others achieve academic success, consider volunteering as a tutor.
+If you are the kind of person who loves helping others achieve academic success, consider volunteering as a tutor.

 Besides tutoring a particular subject, volunteer tutors may also help students with various learning disabilities or needs.
 With that said, being a volunteer tutor is a rewarding experience that can develop a student’s communication skills, patience, and compassion for others.